The modern industrial world has been characterized by linear economies, where you

 - use these to make goods,

-- sell them to consumers who dispose it off when they don’t need them and
+- sell them to consumers who dispose of when they don’t need them and

 - buy new ones when it is available.